Smoothing discrete Morse theory: Background

 \subsection{All smooth manifolds can be PL triangulated}

 To show that all smooth manifolds can be triangulated there are several ways; the argument we present here is due to Cairns \cite{Cairns}.
 Without loss of generality, we may focus on smooth submanifolds of Euclidean space: In fact, by Whitney's embedding theorem, every smooth $d$-manifold is diffeomorphic to some submanifold of $\R^{2d}$.
+If $B({\bf x},\varepsilon)$ denotes the open ball of radius $\varepsilon$ and center ${\bf x}$ in $\R^{2d}$, then obviously